Browse Exhibits (10 total)

 In 1819, J.O.
 Lewis started working as a government employee, traveling with Michigan territorial governor, Lewis Cass, as part of the Bureau of Indian Affairs.
 As part of his duties, J.O.
 Lewis was tasked with painting official portraits of Tribal leaders in an effort to preserve a record of Native American history, what was believed, at the time, to be a vanishing culture.
 Lewis accompanied Cass to four major treaty expeditions where he painted Potawatomi, Ojibwe, Odawa, Winnebago, Shawnee, Sioux, Miami, Fox, and Iowa leaders.

-The Clarke Historical Library has a total of 84 lithograph portraits of Great Lakes Tribal leaders, most of which are from the Lewis Aboriginal Portfolio and others being from McKenney and Hall’s work.
+The Clarke Historical Library has a total of 87 lithograph portraits of Great Lakes Tribal leaders, most of which are from the Lewis Aboriginal Portfolio and others being from McKenney and Hall’s History of the Indian Tribes of North America.

 Michigan's Sunrise Coast in Historical Photographs